ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 **[The Malicious Use of Artificial Intelligence: Forecasting, Prevention, and Mitigation](https://arxiv.org/pdf/1802.07228.pdf)**

-What's exciting about neural networks is that they **learn**.
+Neural networks are exciting because they **learn**.
 They aren't the only algorithms that can learn - together with algorithms such as logistic regression, random forests and support vector machines they form a family of techniques known as **machine learning**.

-**AI -> ML -> DL**
+### AI -> ML -> DL

 This heirarchy is important.
 Artificial intelligence encompasses more than just deep learning.
 It's possible to be a machine learning practioner and not know much about other areas of artifical intelligence.
 Most of the time when companies advertize they are using artifical intelligence, they really mean machine learning.